EbruBaglan/final_assignment/README.md

 Improvements
 ---------
-An option to exit a node anytime can be added. rosclean command can be added. cancelling a goal mid-time can be added.
+1) An option to exit a node anytime can be added.
+2) rosclean command can be added if user has a huge size of .ros/log initially.
+3) Cancelling a goal mid-time can be added.